-Cats are low-maintenance pets that don’t need as much attention as other popular pets like dogs or birds.
-They’re rather independent animals that want to do things how they want to do them.
-Cats aren’t the kind of pets that will obey your every command like dogs.
-They won’t be waiting excitedly when you come home from work, but they might just bestow their lovely presence upon you, if they feel you deserve it.
+Cats are low-maintenance pets that don’t need as much attention as dogs.
+They’re independent animals that want to do things how they want to do them.
+Cats aren’t the kind of pets that will obey your every command like dogs, but some breeds are more open to training than others.

-But not all cats are the same.
-Some cats have the playful nature of a dog, making them more enjoyable for the type of pet owners who want to have a close relationship with their cats.
-If that sounds like you, then the following 20 breeds are some of your best options since they’re some of the most playful cat breeds around.
+Some cats have the playful nature of a dog, and they’re ideal for pet owners who want to have a close relationship with their cats.
+If that sounds like you, the following 20 breeds are some of the most playful cat felines around.

 The Top 20 Most Playful Cat Breeds

-If you saw a Bengal cat in the wild, you’d absolutely think it was a wildcat.
+If you saw a Bengal cat in the wild, you’d think it was a wildcat.
 They have a very distinct pattern that looks just like a leopard.
-This is because they were created by crossbreeding several domestic hybrids, including the Egyptian Mau and the Asian Leopard cat.
-This breed is loaded with excited energy that you’ll need to expend through vigorous playing and exercise.
+They were created by crossbreeding several domestic hybrids, including the Egyptian Mau and the Asian Leopard cat.
+The Bengal is loaded with excited energy that you’ll need to expend through vigorous playing and exercise.

-Playful and fun, the Birman isn’t as outgoing as other breeds on this list, but that doesn’t mean they don’t want to play!
-Instead, it means they’d prefer to play with just one person; their owner.
-These cats bond very closely with their person, but they don’t show much interest in other people.
+The playful Birman isn’t as outgoing as other breeds on this list, but that doesn’t mean they don’t want to play!
+Instead, it means they’d prefer to play with just one person: their owner.
+These cats bond very closely with their owners, but they don’t show much interest in other people.

-Burmillas are a very rare breed that’s only recently been created.
+Burmillas are a very rare breed that’s only recently been developed.
 They’re still an experimental breed and haven’t been accepted by all major registries.
 They require minimal care, but they have affectionate and loving personalities that make them instantly endearing.
-Burmillas are mostly placid, lazy cats, except when it’s time to play.
-Then, your Burmilla will come to life and you’ll see their personalities in full shine.

 7. Colorpoint Shorthair Cats

-This breed is described as affectionate, loyal, and devoted to their owners.
+Colorpoint Shorthairs are described as affectionate, loyal, and devoted to their owners.
 They’re a very vocal breed that wants to share every thought with you.
-These cats are very smart and they can easily learn games like fetch, which they tend to enjoy.
-Once they learn this game, Colorpoint Shorthairs will be very demanding about their desire to play and one of the most hyper cat breeds out there
+They are very smart and can easily learn games like fetch, which they enjoy.
+Once they learn a few games, Colorpoint Shorthairs will be very demanding about their desire to play.

 8. Cornish Rex

 Cornish Rexes are covered in a soft down, but they don’t have hair like other cats.
-Because of their unique coat, these cats are quite temperature-sensitive and need to be kept indoors in a warm, dry climate.
+Because of their unique coat, they are temperature-sensitive and must be kept indoors in a warm, dry climate.
 They’re often called the Greyhounds of cats because of their lean appearance and galloping gait.
 While most cats will grow out of their playful kitten stage, Cornish Rexes remain playful for life.

 9. Devon Rex